srinath2003/Web_Scraping/readme.md

 5. Enter the product name when prompted.

-6. View the comparison results displayed in the console.
+6. View the comparison results displayed .

 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with any improvements or fixes.